Ahmed Kuftaro: Career in the Ifta' Administration

 In 1948, Kuftaro worked as a mosque teacher in Quneitra before moving to Damascus in 1950.
 Two years later, he became Mufti of the Shafi'i Madhhab in Damascus and a member of the Higher Ifta Council under Colonel Adib al-Shishakli.
-Kuftaro's political instinct aligned him with the Syrian Baath Party in 1955.
+Kuftaro's political instinct aligned him with the Syrian Ba'ath Party in 1955.
 He reportedly supported the Baath Party candidate in the 1955 election for an open seat in parliament.

 Advocacy of interreligious dialogue

-Ahmad Kaftaru advocated interreligious dialogue.
+Ahmad Kuftaro advocated interreligious dialogue.
 He visited many countries as a representative of Syrian state Islam, including a 1985 visit with the Pope in Rome.
 He signed the Amman Message, a statement calling for tolerance and unity in the Muslim world that was issued on 9 November 2004 (27 Ramadan 1425 AH) by King Abdullah II bin Al-Hussein of Jordan.